Oscarrr23/Oscarrr23/README.md

-# Hello!
+# 👋 Hello!
+I'm Oscar Herevia
-My name is Oscar Herevia.
 ## About Me
 I am currently a pursuing a Bachelor's degree in computer science at The University of Texas at Rio Grande Valley.
 I enjoy learning about technology and how computer progarms work.